-Results from the appropriate tests (TOEFL, SAT, ACT).
+Results From The Appropriate Tests (T0EFL, SAT, ACT).
 Results from the TOEFL, SAT, and ACT should be sent directly to the University of the Virgin Islands by the appropriate testing program.
 The TOEFL and SAT code for University of the Virgin Islands is 0879.
 The ACT Code is 5288.
 The SAT or ACT is not required for persons age 25 and above.